strangehurst/PNML.jl/docs/src/status.md

 Next will be to interface with graph-theoretical packages.
 Enhancing the display and analysis features.

-Altering markings will be begun after an initial data structure has been adopted to load models.
+Editing petri net models is not planned, so writing the model is trivial

 Checkpointing and writing in some "non-PNML" format is another anticipated feature.

-Features mentioned in a preview of
+Features mentioned in
 [ISO/IEC 15909-3:2021 Part 3: Extensions and Structuring Mechanisms](https://www.iso.org/standard/81504.html)

-- capacity: maximum multiset of tokens a place can hold
-- FIFO queue (queues in general)
 - special arcs: inhibitor, read, reset
+- capacity place: maximum multiset of tokens a place can hold
+- FIFO queue place (queues in general)
 - sort generator: sorts and operators from signatures